anton-k/handle-pattern-servant-app/README.md

 to have local small environments and interfaces that are dedicated to concrete part of the app.

 This example app is tiny.
-But for full-blown application one single Env can become a source of compilation-time pain very quickly.
+But for full-blown application one single `Env` can become a source of compilation-time pain very quickly.
-Because if every handler will depend on it every additional feature will force **recompile everyting** scenario.
+Because if every handler will depend on it every additional feature will force **recompile everything** scenario.
 And with time it would be very hard to be able to reason about gigantic `Env`.
-This will lead to reduce our time to market as app is strongly coupled on one type of `Env` and there wil be many interdependencies and compilation time will be bad.
+This will lead to reduce our time to market as app is strongly coupled on one type of `Env` and there will be many interdependencies and compilation time will be bad.

 Instead of this I prefer to keep `Env` dedicated to methods.